Loskir/ns-peak-hours/README.md

 - Plain JS
 - Preact
 - Svelte
+- Solid

-State management is done using [nanostores](https://github.com/nanostores/nanostores) in all 3 cases.
+> State management is done using `nanostores` in all cases.

 #### Plain JS